zh-qifan/personal_website/content/_index.md

 I am currently a fourth-year undergraduate student from Nanjing University, majoring in Statistics.
 I plan to pursue a master's degree in Statistics or Data Science to study more novel data science techniques and prepare myself for further research.

-I am interested in all kinds of sports and I am a big fan of PSG and Neymar JR. I am taking courses in PDE, Stochastic Process and Advanced Probability Theory this semester and working on my bachelor's degree dissertation.
+I am interested in all kinds of sports and I am a big fan of PSG and Neymar JR. This semester, I am taking courses in PDE, Stochastic Process and Advanced Probability Theory and working on my bachelor's degree dissertation.

 I decided to build this personal website on Sep 28, 2022 after reading the passage of [Hongtao Hao](https://cosx.org/2022/09/my-phd-app/).